jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

   The `positive capsule update test <positive-capsule-update-test_>`__ must be run before running the negative capsule update test.

 #.
-After running the positive capsule update test, reboot the system by typing the following command on the Host Processor terminal (``ttyUSB2``):
+After running the positive capsule update test, reboot the system by typing the following command on the Host Processor terminal (``ttyUSB2`` for MPS3):

     .. code-block:: console

         reboot

 #.
-Wait until U-Boot loads EFI from the ACS image and interrupt the EFI shell by pressing the ``Escape`` key when the following prompt is displayed on the Host Processor terminal (``ttyUSB2``).
+Wait until U-Boot loads EFI from the ACS image and interrupt the EFI shell by pressing the ``Escape`` key when the following prompt is displayed on the Host Processor terminal (``ttyUSB2`` for MPS3).

     .. code-block:: console